-The blog sidebar is the best place to show some of your great content and recommends tested products to your readers.
+The blog sidebar is the best place to show some of your great content and recommend tested products to your readers.
 It can also be used to show notes to your readers, but sometimes, you need to make a single widget or a box in a fixed position.
 So, when people scroll down, they still see that widget.

 Today, I’ll show you a simple way to set a fixed widget position in WordPress.
-You don’t have to edit anything in your blog or theme code, it’s simple, thanks to a helpful plugin developed to make your sidebar widgets in a fixed position with just a simple checkbox click.
+You don’t have to edit anything in your blog or theme code, it’s simple, thanks to a helpful plugins developed to make your sidebar widgets in a fixed position with just a simple checkbox click.

 Our plugin for today is the Q2W3 Fixed Widget (Sticky Widget), it’s the only high quality and free plugin that allows you to select which widget to set as fixed.
 I’ve seen some widgets for a fixed sidebar, but they’re doing a bad job, they load slower when you scroll down the page.